These pigs in a blanket are the quintessential party food that everyone loves (even if they won’t admit it). Go on, indulge your inner child.

 Don’t even think of sneering or rolling your eyes.
 If you, or anyone in your family, has the internal fortitude to turn up a nose at a platter of darling little hot dogs snuggled into their flaky little dough pashminas, then you are more evolved than anyone in my family.
 If, however, like most every other mortal on this earth, your heart beats a little faster when you get a glimpse of these happy little morsels, and you lose your ability to concentrate on…oh, look, there’s a butterfly.
 And here’s a sexist comment, I guess, but I’m willing to own it.
 Men, in particular, get a euphoric glazed look when pigs in a blanket make an appearance.
 I’ll leave it to the social anthropologists to determine why this is.

 Making pigs in a blanket is not rocket science, nor innovative cuisine, nor health food.
 (Watch out for those nitrites and sulfites and sodium.)
-If you want to gild the lily a bit, shove a few slivers of cheese into a slit made down the middle of each hot dog (being careful not to cut all the way through) before rolling them up in the puff pastry.
-Make more than you think you’ll need and serve these babies with spicy brown mustard and ketchup.
-Maybe honey mustard.
-Save the Dijon for another day.–Katie Workman
+If you want to gild the lily a bit, shove a few slivers of cheese into a slit made down the middle of each hot dog (being careful not to cut all the way through) before rolling them up in the puff pastry.–Katie Workman

 LC This Little Piggy Note